 - The cake would also look great with a few berries on the plate.

-- You could also have a nut coat on the edges if you wished.
+- You could also have a nut coat on the edges if you wish.
 Just put them on while the glaze is still firming up.

 Looking for other things to use for a sweet tooth for a birthday party or something for a potluck?
 Please check out the other sweet treats you might enjoy… Million Calorie Bars Lemon Blueberry Muffins or this recipe for Blueberry Thyme Mini Tarts!